17 Ways to Stay Sane Through the Toddler Years

 Toy Rotation = Genius

-Instead of buying more toys, rotate the ones you already have.
-Stash half away and bring them out later—it’s like Christmas morning every time.
-Your toddler gets excited, and you save money.
-Win-win!
+Don’t buy toys.
+Rotate the ones you have.
+Pack half of them away to bring them out later—every time it’s like Christmas morning!
+Your toddler gets excited, and you save money!
+How cool is that?!

 Master the Art of Distraction